20 Other Ways to Say “Just to Confirm” (With Examples)

 This phrase is ideal for formal or semi-formal communication, especially when speaking with clients, colleagues, or superiors.
 It suggests a proactive approach to double-checking, which can be helpful in industries where accuracy is paramount.

-See also 30 Other Ways to Say "Please Confirm Receipt"
+See also 30 Other Ways to Say "I Enjoyed Your Company"

 Example: